Writers’ Workshop, University of Iowa

 When we visited Iowa City, we went first to Prairie Lights bookstore to purchase The Iowa Avenue Literary Walk booklet.
 We thought it would be worth reading before we visited the famed sidewalks and we were right.
 Not merely a tally of each tile, the booklet is a detailed guide to the literary “walk of fame” and describes each writer’s connection to Iowa.
 We had fun walking along reading the plaque of each of the 49 featured writers.
 Even if we hadn’t heard of the author featured, each quote and corresponding artistic presentation was thoughtful.
 And the booklet was helpful in giving us information about writers we weren’t familiar with.
 We enjoyed seeing how each artistic design was clever and unique.
 Along the way, we loved seeing the street mural and other architectural features of the town.

-Walking through Iowa City, we found all kinds of restaurants, bookstores, and buildings which connected to literary history.
+Walking through Iowa City, we found all kinds of restaurants, bookstores, and buildings connected to literary history.
 We look forward to our next visit, as there is so much more to see.

 This is the second stop on our Iowa Author Adventures Trail.